unprompted2/adaptive-segmentation-domain/README.md

 Feel free to adjust the parameter settings in the configuration files and examine the effect on the outcome!

 ### Domain adaptive training on your own data
 To train a model in a domain adaptive fashion, you will need a (preferably large) labeled source datasets, e.g. one of the datasets provided in our repository.
 You will also need a target dataset that is at least partially labeled.
 These labels will be used for testing and evaluating performance.
 In the case of unsupervised domain adaptation, you are good to go.
-However, if the gap between the source and target is still relatively large, you are recommended to label a small part of the target data and use this for training (i.e. sem
+However, if the gap between the source and target is still relatively large, you are recommended to label a small part of the target data and use this for training (i.e. semi-supervised DA).

+To start training on your own data, you will first have to convert the format of your input data and labels.
+We currently support 3D volumes as PNG, JPG or TIF sequences, or multipage TIF data.
+To convert your data in given formats, consider using tools such as [Bio-Formats](https://www.openmicroscopy.org/bio-formats/).

+Next, you will ha